Padzx/comprehensive-etl-workflow/README.md

 - **Updating docker-compsoe**: Update both docker-compose with the environment variables.

 - **Connection Airflow to S3:**
-- Go to Admin "Connectinos"
+- Go to Admin "Connections"
 - Click in "Add New Record"
 - Configure Connections:
 ```shell